KosmasDev/dbt-task-jaffle-shop/README.md

 ```

 > [!NOTE]
 > In this project, both the source tables and the model-generated tables are stored in the same database: dbt_analytics.
 If the source tables were located in a different database, additional privileges would need to be granted to the `analyser` role to ensure it has access to that database.
+For example, if the source tables were saved under a database `source_db` schema `raw`, we should run the following commands.
+> ```sql
+> GRANT import privileges ON DATABASE source_db TO ROLE analyser;
+> GRANT usage ON SCHEMA source_db.raw TO ROLE analyser;
+> GRANT select on all tables IN SCHEMA source_db.raw TO ROLE analyser;
+> ```

 ### Set up a dbt Cloud Account
 Set up a dbt Cloud account if you don't have one already (if you do, just create a new project) and follow Step 4 in the [dbt-snowflake connection guide ](https://docs.getdbt.com/guides/snowflake/), to connect Snowflake to dbt Cloud.
 Make sure the user you configure for your connections has [adequate database permissions ](https://docs.getdbt.com/reference/database-permissions/about-database-permissions) to run dbt in the `dbt_analytics` database.